Lucius Cornelius Cinna (praetor 44 BC)

-Lucius Cornelius Cinna (c.
-100 BC – after 44 BC) was a politician in the Roman Republic.
-He came from a noble family which had gained prominence during the civil wars of the 80s BC, but lost their political rights for opposing the dictator Sulla.
-Cinna sought better fortune for himself by joining the failed rebellions of Lepidus and Sertorius in the 70s BC, but was recalled to Rome and granted amnesty with the support of his brother-in-law, Julius Caesar.
-Cinna remained debarred from public office, however, an impediment only rescinded by Caesar when he crossed the Rubicon and took control of Rome in 49 BC.
+Lucius Cornelius Cinna (born c.
+100-95 BC – died sometime after 44 BC) was a politician in the Roman Republic.
+He came from a noble family which had gained prominence during the civil wars of the 80s BC, but lost their political rights after the victory of Lucius Cornelius Sulla, who would subsequently target his opponents and their families through proscriptions and other legal reforms.
+Cinna sought better fortune for himself by joining the failed rebellions of Marcus Aemilius Lepidus in 78 BC, and Quintus Sertorius in the 70s BC.
+Cinna was later recalled to Rome and granted amnesty with the support of his brother-in-law, Julius Caesar.
+Cinna would remain prohibited from holding public office under Sulla's constitutional reforms, which targeted the descendants of his enemies.
+This restriction would later be lifted in 49 BC, following Caesar's crossing of the Rubicon.

 Cinna held the senior office of praetor during Caesar's dictatorship, but nonetheless harbored republican sympathies and disapproved of Caesar's politics.
-Cinna gave a public speech approving of Caesar's assassination in 44, for which he was twice almost lynched by an angry mob of the dictator's supporters.
+Cinna gave a public speech approving of Caesar's assassination in 44, for which he was twice almost lynched by an angry mob of the dictator's supporters, while someone mistaken for him was lynched.
 Cinna was proscribed by the Second Triumvirate and died during the subsequent civil wars.
 He married Pompeia, daughter of Caesar's old enemy Pompey, and had issue by her.

 Life

 Lucius Cornelius Cinna was one of three known children and the only son of the Roman statesman Lucius Cornelius Cinna and presumably his wife Annia.
 The younger Cinna was probably born around 100 BC, and no later than 95.
-In 87, his father became consul, won a civil war, and became the dominant figure in Rome until 84, when he died in an army mutiny.
+In 87, his father became consul, won a civil war, becoming a dominant figure in Rome until 84, when he died in an army mutiny.
 During this period, the younger Cinna's sister Cornelia married the future dictator Julius Caesar.
 In 82, his late father's enemy, Sulla, became dictator, and passed a law debarring the descendants of his opponents, including the younger Cinna, from holding public office.